 That is only likely to provide for your very basic needs and it might need to last you a long time.

 If you want to enjoy your retirement to its fullest, and for as long as possible, pension savings to top up your State Pension make sense.

 All pensions offer tax advantages for savers, and once you've reached the age of at least 55, you can normally take up to 25% of your savings back out as one or a series of tax free lump sums.
 The rest is normally taxed as income at your marginal rate(s) of income tax

 Laws and tax rules may change in the future without notice.
-The information here is our understanding in April 2017.
-This information takes no account of your personal circumstances which may have an impact on tax.
+The information here is our understanding in April 2018.
+This information takes no account of your personal circumstances which may have an impact on tax treatment.